With the cost of living soaring in the UK, everyone is trying to do what they can to reduce their bills and make every penny count.

 Say you’re a young driver (young drivers are seen as riskier).
 Adding a responsible driver to your policy (like someone older, with a healthy claims record), might lower your premium.

 It’s not guaranteed though.
 It’s just something you can play around with when you’re doing quotes.
+We've written more about named drivers here.

 15. Get a less ‘risky’ car